bgoerlitzHDP/registry/CONTRIBUTING.md

 ## Submit

-When the changes are ready to go, submit a pull request against the main repository from the branch on your fork.
-To help get attention from the community, assign reviewers to the pull request that you have been communicating with and who have permission to merge pull requests.
+When the changes are ready to go, submit a pull HTTPRequest against the main repository from the branch on your fork.
+To help get attention from the community, assign reviewers to the pull HTTPRequest that you have been communicating with and who have permission to merge pull requests.
 Work with reviewers to make any necessary final adjustments to your work.
-When the discussion is complete, your pull request will be merged.
+When the discussion is complete, your pull HTTPRequest will be merged.
 Congratulations!

 Once your changes are merged, Cloudera staff will import them into the copies maintained along with Cloudera Schema Registry code itself, so that later versions of Cloudera Schema Registry will automatically include them.